 If a woman is invited to join a local chapter, she may then make her decision based on what she has learned about the local chapter and the international scope of P.E.O.

 Personally, P.E.O. is a source of encouragement and support for women, both for members in chapter life and to women who benefit from P.E.O.'s philanthropic assistance.

 Collectively, P.E.O.s take great pride in providing educational opportunities to women all over the world.

 Active P.E.O.
 Member

 Even if a P.E.O. member is no longer able to fully participate in her local chapter, P.E.O. members support the work of the organization through its educational projects by paying annual dues.
-Additionally, by maintaining active membership, members will continue to receive the bimonthly P.E.O.
-Record, helping them stay connected to the organization and projects.
+Additionally, by maintaining active membership, members continue to receive the bimonthly P.E.O.
+Record, helping them stay connected to the organization and its projects.